Is my happiness similar to your happiness?

 It’s in the mistakes and in the challenges that we can discover and rediscover our happy hormones.

-All of our thoughts, feelings, and behaviors are interconnected, understanding this connection is key.
+All of our thoughts, feelings, diets, and habits are interconnected.
+Understanding this connection is key in life.

-In my past life, I would think I would never get better at anything.
+In my past life, I would think I have nothing to be excited and I would never get better at anything.

-This thought would bring me feelings of sadness and frustration.
+This thought would bring me feelings of sadness, frustration, and sedentary life.

-Then rather than go for a run or walk, I would decide to stay home.
+Then rather than go for a run or walk, I would decide to stay home and bring more unnecessary harmful thoughts in my mind.

 The more I would avoid physical activity outside, the weaker I would feel.